A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsection{Learning with document-level context}

-All the works mentioned in the previous section have proposed neural architectures which employ structural modifications in the base sentence-level NMT model to incorporate context information. {For learning the parameters of their local or global document-context NMT model, the works discussed in Section~\ref{subsec:modelling} follow the training objectives outlined for the locally or globally normalised models in Eqs.~\ref{eq:local-train} and~\ref{eq:global-train}, respectively.
+All the works mentioned in Section~\ref{subsec:modelling} have proposed neural architectures which employ structural or input modifications in the base sentence-level NMT model to incorporate context information.
+For learning the parameters of their local or global document-context NMT model, these works follow the training objectives outlined for the locally or globally normalised models in Eqs.~\ref{eq:local-train} and~\ref{eq:global-train}, respectively.
 However, it is possible that the aforementioned objectives (or the learning process itself) may require some adjustments to accommodate for the additional context and make the learning process more efficient. {This includes works that induce context regularisation \cite{Jean:2019} or document-level reward functions \cite{Saunders:2020} in the training objective, modify the learning process to make the model reliant on the context \cite{Curriculum2019}, or modify the training objective to make better use of the limited training data \cite{Yu-tacl:2020} (Section~\ref{subsec:train-modify}).
-There is also a recent trend to utilise contextualised word embeddings to provide document-level training a warm-start (Section~\ref{subsec:train-embed}).}
+There is also a recent trend to utilise contextualised word embeddings to provide the document-level training process a warm-start (Section~\ref{subsec:train-embed}).}